thethiny/MK11-PackageExtractor/README.md

 If Compression Flag is 0, Compressed Size/Offset is -1.
 If Compression Flag is not 0 but the data is in a separate file (example, PSF file), then Decompressed/Compressed Offset are the same.
 The point of Decompressed/Compressed offsets are the location within the upk file, since the PSF file doesn't have to be converted to UPK, then the UPK offset is similar to the PSF offset.
+2025 Update: Compression == Decompression offsets -> PSF, since the game will not look for it internally.
+Compression Size == Offset -> UPK (after decompressing into midway).